carabiner-dev/signer/README.md

 # Carabiner Signer Library

-Easy digital signing library with support for [sigstore](https://www.sigstore.dev/) and (upcoming) support for simpler signing with key pairs.
+Easy digital signing library with support for [sigstore](https://www.sigstore.dev/) bundles, [DSSE](https://github.com/secure-systems-lab/dsse) envelopes and (upcoming) support for simpler signing with key pairs.

+## Signing Sigstore Bundles

+Signing data with sigstore and bundling it is super easy.
+The library takes care of producing the signing key pair and fulcio certificate for you.
+Once the signing operation is done, the Carabiner signer registers it in the Rekor transparency log.

+### Example

 ```golang
 package main